Anouar El Azzouzi

-Anouar El Azzouzi (انور العزوزى; born 29 May 2001) is a professional footballer who plays as a centre-back for German club Fortuna Düsseldorf.
+Anouar El Azzouzi (انور العزوزى; born 29 May 2001) is a professional footballer who plays as a centre-back for club Frosinone.
 Born in the Netherlands, he is a youth international for Morocco.

 Club career

 El Azzouzi is a youth product of his local club VRC Veenendaal and Vitesse.
 He began his senior career with the reserves of Vitesse in 2018.
-He spent the 2019-20 season with the reserves of NEC Nijmegen, but left after a disagreement with the technical leadership in December 2020.
+He spent the 2019–20 season with the reserves of NEC Nijmegen, but left after a disagreement with the technical leadership in December 2020.
 On 2 August 2021, El Azzouzi transferred to Dordrecht where he was initially assigned to the reserves.
 On 2 February 2022, he signed a professional contract with the club.

 On 10 July 2023, El Azzouzi signed a contract with PEC Zwolle for three seasons, with an optional fourth year.

-On 26 June 2025, El Azzouzi moved to Fortuna Düsseldorf in German 2.
+On 26 June 2025, El Azzouzi moved to German club Fortuna Düsseldorf in the 2.
 Bundesliga.

+On 13 July 2026, El Azzouzi signed a three-year contract with Frosinone in Italy.